A Rotation-Invariant Framework for Deep Point Cloud Analysis: Method

 \subsection{Our Rotation-Invariant Representations}

-Before extracting our rotation-invariant representations for $G_i$ and $L_{ij}$, we first normalize input point cloud $\mathcal{S}$ to fit it in the origin-centered unit sphere.
+Before extracting our rotation-invariant representations for $G_i$ and $L_{ij}$, we first normalize input point cloud $\mathcal{S}$ by fitting it in the origin-centered unit sphere.
 Then, for each point $p_i$ in $\mathcal{S}$ (\eg, the red point in Figure~\ref{fig:representation}(a)), we follow PointNet++~\cite{qi2017pointnet++} to use a query ball of radius $r$ to locate $K$ neighbor points $\{p_{ij}\}_{j=1}^K$ (including $p_i$ itself) as its local neighborhood (blue points in Figure~\ref{fig:representation}(b)).

 Now, we are ready to extract $G_i$ and $\{ L_{ij} \}_{j=1}^K$ of $p_i$.
-Here, $G_i$ should capture $p_i$'s location relative to the whole object and to its local neighborhood, serving {\em like\/} global but rotation-invariant coordinates of $p_i$ in the object.
-On the other hand, $\{ L_{ij} \}_{j=1}^K$ of $p_i$ should capture the local shape around $p_i$, so we model a local representation for each $p_{ij}$, serving like local rotation-invariant coordinates of $p_{ij}$ in $p_i$'s local neighborhood.
+On the one hand, $G_i$ should capture $p_i$'s location relative to the whole object and to its local neighborhood, serving {\em like\/} the global but rotation-variant coordinates of $p_i$ in the object.
+On the other hand, $\{ L_{ij} \}_{j=1}^K$ of $p_i$ should capture the local shape around $p_i$, so we model a local representation for each $p_{ij}$, serving like the local rotation-variant coordinates of $p_{ij}$ in $p_i$'s local neighborhood.

 \para{Global representation $G_i$} includes the following five pieces of rotation-invariant information about $p_i$ (see Figure~\ref{fig:representation}(b) for an illustation of these five components).